 The wind-chimes sing and I close my eyes and wait for a gust to hit my cheeks.
 It’s only a tickle against my heated face—disappointing.

 “Are you gonna lay there all day?”

 It’s Jerry; I can tell by the off-putting nasal quality that seems to be stapled to his voice.

-He moves to sit beside me but there’s not enough room between the bannister and where I’m sitting on the top step.
-I can tell he wants me to scooch, but I don’t move.
+He moves to sit beside me, but there’s not enough room between the bannister and where I’m sitting on the top step.
+I can tell he wants me to scooch and I don’t move.
 We stare at each other until he scrunches his nose to push his glasses up and his watery blue gaze breaks from mine.